Bitcoin-ABC/bitcoin-abc/web/cashtab-components/README.md

 # Cashtab React Components

-Interact with the Cashtab wallet to support BCHA payments in web apps.
+Interact with the Cashtab wallet to support eCash payments in web apps.
 Download the Cashtab extension [here](https://chrome.google.com/webstore/detail/cashtab/obldfcmebhllhjlhjbnghaipekcppeag)

 This project is based on [badger-components-react](https://github.com/Bitcoin-com/badger-components-react)